 Forestry and Environmental Studies

-The collection’s primary function is to support research and teaching programs in the Yale School of Forestry and Environmental Studies and was begun by Henry S. Graves, the School's first Dean.
+The collection’s primary function is to support research and teaching programs in the Yale School of the Environment (formerly the School of Forestry and Environmental Studies) and was begun by Henry S. Graves, the School's first Dean.
 Dean Graves purchased the initial collection of forestry books from the famous German forestry family, Hartig (Georg, Theodor, Robert).
 The Library was administratively incorporated into the University Library in 1956 and became a full University Library unit in 2000.

 Historically the Forestry and Environmental Studies (FES) collection has been strongest in forestry and forest sciences.

 Present collecting emphasizes environmental studies, sustainability, and conservation.

 Departments/disciplines/programs/subject areas supported

 The Forestry and Environmental Studies collection supports the mission of the Yale School of the Environment and the Forest School at the Yale School of the Environment.

 - Environmental Management

 - Forest Science and Environmental Science